qmk/qmk_firmware/docs/en/docs/newbs_building_firmware.md

 * [Grave/Escape](feature_grave_esc.md)
 * [Mouse keys](feature_mouse_keys.md)

+!!! tip
-?> While you get a feel for how keymaps work, keep each change small.
+    While you get a feel for how keymaps work, keep each change small.
 Bigger changes make it harder to debug any problems that arise.

 ## Build Your Firmware :id=build-your-firmware